Skip to main content

 • Estrogen ∞ Often delivered transdermally (through the skin) to restore systemic levels, addressing vasomotor symptoms and providing cardiovascular benefits.

-The research on (HRT) and arterial stiffness in women has yielded more varied results than in men, highlighting the complexity of female endocrinology.
+The research on hormone replacement therapy (HRT) and arterial stiffness in women has yielded more varied results than in men, highlighting the complexity of female endocrinology.
 Some studies show a clear benefit.
 One investigation found that postmenopausal women on HRT had significantly lower PWV and higher systemic arterial compliance (a measure of flexibility) than non-users.

 When therapy was withdrawn, these markers worsened, suggesting a direct therapeutic effect.
 Other research, however, has found no significant difference between users and non-users, suggesting that the relationship is complex.
 This variability likely stems from differences in the types of hormones used, the route of administration, and the timing of when therapy was initiated relative to the onset of menopause.